doragores/Bank_Tech_Test/README.md

 For simplicity, this application is composed of a single class `Account` with 4 methods:

-- Constructor: handles balance starting at 0 and an empty array for transactions.
+- `constructor`: handles balance starting at 0 and an empty array for transactions.

-- Deposit: handles deposits being made to the account and adds it to the balance.
+- `deposit`: handles deposits being made to the account and adds it to the balance.

-- Withdraw: handles withdrawals being made from the account and is reflected in the total balance
+- `withdraw`: handles withdrawals being made from the account and is reflected in the total balance.

-- Statement: Prints a statement with an initial header consisting of 'date', 'credit', 'debit' and 'balance' and each transaction added bellow the header satisfying each element.
+- `statement`: Prints a statement with an initial header consisting of 'date', 'credit', 'debit' and 'balance' and each transaction added bellow the header satisfying each element.

 ## Installation